Reviews You Can Rely On

 Ventilation

-It's easy to break a sweat when you're working hard, making turns in deep powder, or hiking in-bounds.
+It's easy to break a sweat when working hard, making turns in deep powder, or hiking in-bounds.
 If you get sweaty, you can become clammy and cold, quickly causing a premature end to your ski day.
 You want a jacket that breathes well or can let air pass through using pit zips and other features.
 A jacket's materials and the incorporated ventilation features effectively release heat and moisture, keeping your temperature regulated.

 With an easy-to-open pit-zip, you can immediately get airflow to your body, allowing you to dump heat and quickly regulate your temperature.
 Some jackets, like the Norrona Lofoten, feature central and chest zips for ventilation.
 The OR Carbide also has mesh backing on the chest and hand pockets, and the Arc'teryx Sentinel has notably long pit zips.
 Since many of the contenders in this review are thick and insulated (meaning not very breathable), ventilation features are essential for staying comfortable in varying conditions on the ski hill.
 The uninsulated shells we tested had the best ventilation of the bunch.